pypa/packaging.python.org/source/flow.rst

 .. _TOML format: https://github.com/toml-lang/toml

-..
-TODO: Instead of "build tool", should we use "build backend"?
 At a minimum, the :file:`pyproject.toml` file needs a ``[build-system]`` table specifying your build tool, which you will use to create the build artifacts, and which an install tool such as :ref:`pip` will use to install your package